ben-denham/jupyter-project-template/README.md

 To add Python module dependencies:

 1. Start a shell inside a dev Docker container: `make run-bash service=jupyter`
-2. Use poetry to add the dependency: `poetry add <your-dependency>`
+2. Use uv to add the dependency: `uv add <your-dependency>`

 When `make dev` is run it will alway ensure all dependencies are installed, and you can also manually install dependencies by running:
 `make deps`.

-If you have poetry installed on your host, your `poetry config cache-dir` will be mounted into the Docker container in order to avoid re-downloading dependencies across projects.
+If you have uv installed on your host, your `uv cache dir` will be mounted into the Docker container in order to avoid re-downloading dependencies across projects.

 To update the versions of Python packages in use, run: `make deps-update`.